guming/browserOnly/CONTRIBUTING.md

 ## Testing & Quality Assurance

-BrowserBee has a comprehensive testing infrastructure with **548 tests** across **18 test suites** to ensure code quality and reliability.
+BrowserOnly has a comprehensive testing infrastructure with **548 tests** across **18 test suites** to ensure code quality and reliability.

 ### Running Tests